 It's hard to beat Florida Institute of Technology if you want to pursue Mechanical Engineering as a major.
 With 72 undergraduates, me is one of most popular majors at Florida Institute of Technology.
 Melbourne, Florida is an excellent area for learners who like the fast-paced city life.

 University of Miami is among your top options if you want to study Mechanical Engineering.
-It is set in the suburban region of Coral Gables, Florida.
+This school is situated in the suburban area of Coral Gables, Florida, near to stores and other entertainment.